Fannie Mae and Freddie Mac (Streamlined and Standardized) Short Sale

 This package should contain the following information:

-- The sales contract signed by all parties with a contingency that reads: “This offer is contingent upon approval of a VA compromise sale.
+- The sales contract is signed by all parties with a contingency that reads: “This offer is contingent upon approval of a VA compromise sale.

 - Good faith estimate projecting closing costs.
 This document is usually prepared by the listing agent to facilitate processing (e.g., estimated HUD-1).